pink background for anxiety therapy page

 Frequently Asked Questions

-The best therapy for health anxiety is cognitive behavioral therapy (CBT), which equips you with the tools to manage your anxiety and lead a normal life.
-It helps you adopt different ways of thinking and acting in response to health anxieties.
+The best therapy approach often will be based on the specific individual, their situation, and the therapists preferred approach.
+While there may not be an objective “best”, Cognitive Behavioral Therapy does offer the most data to support it as a leading approach.
+CBT equips you with the tools to manage your anxiety and return to leading a normal life.
+It can help you adopt different ways of thinking and acting in response to anxieties.

 What are some common symptoms of anxiety disorders?